Program Requirements

 Diagnostic Examinations:

-Diagnostic examinations in Aural Theory, Written Theory, and Music History are required for all entering master's students.
-The exceptions are students in Jazz Studies and Music Therapy who have their examinations arranged within their respective departments.
+Diagnostic examinations in Aural Theory, Written Theory, and Music History are required for all entering master's students, except students in the Jazz Studies, Music Education, Music Technology, and Music Therapy programs, who arrange their examinations within their respective departments.
 In addition, Keyboard students take an additional two-hour examination in Keyboard Literature.
-As stated in the Boyer College Graduate Handbook, master’s "students may not take final qualifying examinations nor perform graduation recitals until all diagnostic examinations have been successfully completed."
+As stated in the Boyer College Graduate Handbook, "students may not take final qualifying examinations nor perform graduation recitals until all diagnostic examinations have been successfully completed."

 A. Graduate Diagnostic Examination in Aural Theory

-The examination lasts approximately 40 minutes and consists of a written portion in which students are asked to:
+The examination lasts approximately 40 minutes and asks students to:

-1. Dictate a chord progression that modulates and contains chromatic harmony by writing out the bass line and identifying chords by Roman numerals and inversions.
+1. Dictate a chord progression that modulates and contains chromatic harmony by writing out the bass line and identifying chords with Roman numerals and inversions.

 2. Complete a two-part melodic dictation that modulates and contains chromatic pitches.